Mailootje/Wireguard_Setup_Ubuntu_22.04/README.md

 AllowedIPs = 0.0.0.0/0
 ```

-After adding a user, the QR code is displayed like this:
+The QR code will look something like this:

 ```
 ------------------------------------------------------------